Chapter 48

 9 … It was God who gave Daniel favor from the chief eunuch.

-10 … Initially, the chief eunuch was afraid to comply with Daniel’s request.
+10 … Initially, with the fear of the potential repercussion from the king, the chief eunuch was afraid to grant Daniel’s request.

-15-16 … At the completion of the 10 day period of not eating the king’s delicacies, Daniel and his companions appeared to be in better health than all the other young men.
+15 … At the completion of the 10 day period, Daniel and his companions appeared to be in better health than all the other young men.

-Because of their faithfulness and the putting of their life on the line to remain true to God
+Because of their faithfulness and putting their life on the line to remain true to God

 To see this let us read from,